Prescrypto/slate/source/index.html.md

 # Introduction

 Welcome to the CGB Xmlendpoint API!

 We have language bindings in Shell(Curl)!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples on the right panel.

-Follow the next steps to know how to use our API.
-Let's doing!
+Let's get started!
+Follow the next steps to know how to use our API

 # Authentication

-> To authorize, use this code:
+> To get an auth token, use this code:

 ```shell
 curl -X POST \